-A much-in-demand mastering engineer takes our readers to school
+A much-in-demand mastering engineer takes you to school on the mastering process

 Interview by Paul Vnuk Jr.

 Stephen Marsh has a discography that goes on for pages and reads like a Who’s Who of the entertainment world.
 In addition to mastering everyone from Jars Of Clay to Keb’ Mo’, Ben Harper to The Donnas, and Jeff Beck to Los Lobos, his mastering expertise has graced dozens of film and TV soundtracks like Veronica Mars, X-Men: Days Of Future Past, Elf, and Life Of Pi.
 We had a great chat with him and learned his history, his methods, and his suggestions for readers who might want to try mastering themselves.